robinlau1981/MarginalLikelihoodEstimator/README.md

 %% -------------------  How to use this code ------------------- %%

-The code here shows an example application of our algorithm AAIS for multimodal posterior sampling and marginal likelihood estimation.
-The target likelihood function is an outer product of 7 univariate distributions as below
+The code released here shows an example application of the AAIS algorithm for multimodal posterior sampling and marginal likelihood estimation.
+The marliginal likelihood (i.e., model evidence) is defined to be an integral of a target likelihood function over its parameter space.
+The target likelihood function involved here is an outer product of 7 univariate distributions as below

 (1) 3/5 * G(10+x|2,3)+2/5 * G(10-x|2,5);